 Mount Takao is a fabulous day trip from Tokyo without even leaving the prefecture.
 We’ve written about our fabulous day here during the autumn colours and highly recommend it whether you are looking for an active day of hiking or a more leisurely approach using the cable car and chair lifts and relaxing in the natural thermal onsen at the end of the day.

-Kyoto as a side trip from Tokyo isn’t one I’d recommend for everyone but if you have an strong interest in Japans history and culture and not enough time in your itinerary to add a longer stay in Kyoto then it can be an option.
-The bullet train reaches Kyoto in around 2.5 hours, if you are prepared to head off early and come back after dinner you can fit in a full day exploring the city and some of the cities unique cuisine but be aware that it will be a very full day.
+Kyoto as a side trip from Tokyo isn’t one I’d recommend for everyone but if you have a strong interest in Japan’s history and culture and not enough time in your itinerary to add a longer stay in Kyoto then it can be an option.
+The bullet train reaches Kyoto in around 2.5 hours, if you are prepared to head off early and come back after dinner you can fit in a full day exploring the city and some of the city’s unique cuisine but be aware that it will be a very full day.

-I’d suggest you spend some time identifying what it is you really want to experience while you are there and build your day around your top priorities.
-Those may depend on the season and on your personal interests, some attractions open early in the day or into the evening, some may even be quieter at those times helping you fit a bit more into the hours available.
+I’d suggest you spend some time identifying what it is you want to experience while you are there and build your day around your top priorities.
+Those may depend on the season and your interests, some attractions open early in the day or into the evening, and some may even be quieter at those times helping you fit a bit more into the hours available.

-Kyoto is a city of 1600 temples and even more Shinto shrines, they are such an intergal part of the city and it’s culture that a visit really isn’t complete without experiencing at least a couple.
-Then there’s the Imperial history associate with Nijo castle and the Imperial Palace, the food and history experience of Nishiki market, the elusive culture of the geisha districts, the impressive gardens and parks, and the traditional arts culture.
+Kyoto is a city of 1600 temples and even more Shinto shrines, they are such an integral part of the city and its culture that a visit isn’t complete without experiencing at least a couple.
+Then there’s the Imperial history associated with Nijo Castle and the Imperial Palace, the food and history experience of Nishiki market, the elusive culture of the geisha districts, the impressive gardens and parks, and the traditional art culture.

 To get an idea of some of the options on offer in Kyoto to get your planning underway you may want to take a look at some of our Kyoto posts, we’ll have a full guide up shortly and to stretch the budget we do cover the top free things to do in the city.